MarcPoirier-SoftwareDev/MLOP3_census_income_classification/README.md

 on the Census Income Data Set.
 Data and models are saved on AWS s3 and we use DVC to track them.

 We use a multilayer perceptron (MLP) with Dropout for the task.
 The model is implemented using pytorch.
 We use the pytorch version restricted to CPU in order to reduce the size of our slug (app and its dependencies).
-The limit of the slug on Heroku is of 500MB.

 In the process of building this model and API we:
 - check performance on slices
 - write a model card